LongPotato/Lol-status/README.md

 6. Save your summoner names to a local text file for your convenience.
 The next time you fire up the program, just load in the file, no need to set up region or type in names!

 7. Boom! sit back and enjoy stalking people.
-With the help of Handsfree looping feature, your hands are free from typing, use it for something else ;)
+With the help of Handsfree looping feature, your hands are freed from typing, use it for something else ;)

 ----